hyperledger-cacti/cacti/samples/fabric/fabric-cli/readme.md

 ```bash
    make start-interop CHAINCODE_NAME=simpleasset
 ```
-2. Go to `fabric-cli` directory and run the below script that performs: setting the enviroment, adding the users `Alice` and `Bob` to both the networks and finally adds the non-fungible (i.e., bonds) and fungible (i.e., tokens) assets into the accounts of `Alice` and `Bob`.
+2. Go to `fabric-cli` directory and run the below script that performs: setting the enviroment, adding the users `Alice` and `Bob` to both the networks and finally adding the non-fungible (i.e., bonds) and fungible (i.e., tokens) assets into the accounts of `Alice` and `Bob`.
 ```bash
    sh scripts/initAsset.sh
 ```